 On This Day October 12

 1955 – Chrysler introduces the first car phonograph — the Highway Hi-Fi — which sits below the dashboard and plays 16 rpm records for up to 45 minutes.
-Despite claims that records would never skip while driving, they did and Chrysler phased out the $200 option.
+Despite claims that records would never skip while driving, they did and Chrysler dropped the $200 option two years later.

 1971 – Rockabilly pioneer Gene Vincent — the talent behind the 1956 smash “Be-Bop-a-Lula” and who appeared in the movie “The Girl Can’t Help It” with Jayne Mansfield — dies at age 36 of complications from an ulcer.

 1810 – Bavarian Crown Prince Regent Ludwig, later King Ludwig I of Bavaria, marries Princess Therese of Saxony-Hildburghausen.
 The Bavarian royalty invite residents of Munich to attend the festivities, held on the fields in front of the city gates.
 This becomes an annual tradition that gives rise to Oktoberfest, which is now celebrated around the world.

 2000 – Two suicide bombers associated with the al-Qaeda terrorist network ram their motorboat full of explosives into the side of the U.S. Navy destroyer USS Cole off Yemen.
 The attack kills 17 crew members, injures 39 others and leaves a gaping hole in the ship’s hull.

 2007 – Former U.S. Vice President Al Gore and the United Nation’s Intergovernmental Panel on Climate Change are awarded the Nobel Peace Prize for their efforts to increase public knowledge about man-made climate change.